MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 -   Gaze to position the window, and then select **Pin** ![Pin](media/d213f48b98dc5b8e41318aaa3782c395.png "Pin") (or say “Pin”).
 To have it follow you again, select **Unpin** ![Unpin](media/1f4f3c48b466bfaa7a222cd4f1158c9c.png "Unpin") (or say “Unpin”).

-### Record a call
+## Record a call

-You can record and save a call to a file for viewing later.
-The easiest way to do this is to use the Game bar built into all Windows 10 PCs.
+You can record a call to a file for viewing later.
+This is a great way to capture a call for training or for record-keeping purposes.

-To record a call:
+You can record a call in two ways:

+- Use the Game bar built into Windows 10 PCs

+- Use the Teams recording feature

+### Record a call using the Game bar in Windows 10 PCs

 1. On a Windows 10 desktop PC, join a call using Microsoft Teams.